nanda-wk/RickAndMortyInfoverse/README.md

 - **Dark Mode Support**: Adding dark mode compatibility.
 - **Favorites Feature**: Enable users to favorite characters, episodes, or locations.
 - **Enhanced Filtering**: Allow more complex filtering options for characters and episodes.

-## Contributing

-Feel free to fork the repository and submit a pull request for any improvements or features you'd like to add.

 ## License